How Betsy DeVos Became Trump's Least Popular Cabinet Pick

 They oppose closing them down, even when they are low-performing.

-So DeVos' rhetoric about replacing "failed" public schools with charter schools and voucher programs may have rubbed many people — even Trump supporters — the wrong way.
+So DeVos's rhetoric about replacing "failed" public schools with charters and vouchers may have rubbed many people — even Trump supporters — the wrong way.

 "It's not just Democrats.
 There are a lot of Republicans and independents who don't want DeVos.
 [They want] public education," says Zephyr Teachout, a Democratic activist, who has been organizing in opposition to all of Trump's Cabinet picks.

 This may be especially true in rural states like Collins' Maine and Murkowski's Alaska.
-School choice is harder to implement in more sparsley populated parts of the country, where children may ride a bus long distances to the local school.
+School choice is harder to implement in more sparsely populated parts of the country, where children may ride a bus long distances to the local school.

 "I have heard from thousands, truly, thousands of Alaskans who have shared their concerns about Mrs. DeVos," Murkowski said on the Senate floor.

 Rick Hess of the American Enterprise Institute, which has received funding from DeVos' family foundations, sees a different force at work.
-He says the unions' grassroots organizing power is what's really being flexed.
+He says the unions' grass-roots organizing power is what's really being flexed.
 "Every red state has an active, engaged network of teachers and allies willing to light up the switchboard."

 Some school-choice proponents like Hess, and Eva Moskowitz of the Success Academy charter network, a Democrat, have publicly supported her.
-But other school-choice backers, including the Broad Foundation and the Democrats for Education Reform, have nevertheless opposed DeVos.
+But other school-choice backers, including philanthropist Eli Broad and the Democrats for Education Reform, have nevertheless opposed DeVos.

 "As important as choice is, that by itself isn't the answer," says Shavar Jeffries, the president of DFER.
 "A strong commitment to accountability is key."

-On that issue, opponents focused on a key exchange in DeVos' confirmation hearing when Sen. Tim Kaine, D-Va., pressed her as to whether charter, public and private schools should be held to the same accountability standards.
-"Well, no" was her final answer.
+On that issue, opponents focused on a key exchange in her hearing when Sen. Tim Kaine, D.Va., pressed her as to whether charter, public and private schools should be held to the same accountability standards.
+"Well, no," was her final answer.

 In addition, says Jeffries, "Her Michigan record gave pause to a lot of folks."
-Many charter schools in Detroit, where DeVos backed a variety of free-market choice measures with less oversight than elsewhere, have underperformed public schools.
+Many charter schools in Detroit, where DeVos backed a variety of free market choice measures with less oversight than elsewhere, have underperformed public schools.

-Many critics cite DeVos' much-criticized performance at her confirmation hearing, videos of which have circulated widely.
-She has never taught in, worked in, or sent her children to a public school, and many opponents believe it showed.
+Many critics cite DeVos' much criticized performance at her confirmation hearing, videos of which have circulated widely.
+She has never taught in, worked in or sent her children to a public school, and many opponents believe it showed.
 She seemed not to understand elements of a major federal education law — the Individuals with Disabilities Education Act.

-When Sen, Maggie Hassan, D-N.H., asked, " ... were you unaware when I just asked you about the IDEA that it was a federal law?"
+When Sen. Maggie Hassan, D-N.H., asked, "were you unaware when I just asked you about the IDEA that it was a federal law?"
 DeVos responded, "I may have confused it."

 "The more people who watched her performance in that hearing, the more they see how ill-equipped DeVos is to do the mission, the more outraged regular Americans have gotten," says Randi Weingarten, the president of the American Federation of Teachers.
 "DeVos is the least qualified, the most ill-prepared and the most hostile to public education of anyone who's ever had that role."

-Note: A previous version of this story incorrectly stated that the Broad Foundation had taken a position against Betsy DeVos.
-Because of its tax-exempt status, the foundation cannot engage in political activity.